Events Around the Village

 2025

-With many thanks to all the following for providing photos: Margaret Casely-Hayford, Ian and Ellen Chamberlain, Ros Dearing, Martin & Orla Jones, Jane Orchiston, Tracey Staples
+With many thanks to all the following for providing photos: Margaret Casely-Hayford, Ian and Ellen Chamberlain, Ros Dearing, David Godsal, Martin & Orla Jones, Jane Orchiston, Tracey Staples

 2025 kicked off with a Country & Western themed evening at the Royal Oak.
 While the function room was packed out with diners, the rest of the pub swarmed with stetsons, ponchos and other strange attire